AlexDralur/hangman-game-python/README.md

 Resolution✅: A second parameter was added to run the function.
 ***

+Problem 🐞: Used letters list was being printed with brackets.

+Cause🛠: The print statement was not being called with the correct commands.

+Resolution✅: Correct commands added.
+***

 ## **Deployment**
 I deployed the application on Heroku via the following procedure: - ​